isb-cgc/readthedocs/docs/source/sections/webapp/Variable-Favorites.rst

     * Enter one or more characters in the **Feature Search** field.
 A list of features containing these characters displays.
 Select a feature from the list and it will display in the **Selected Variables** panel.

-  - *Favorites Filter Selection* - Click on **FAVORITES** tab.
+  - *Favorites Filter Selection* - From the Data Set drop down list, select **Favorites**.
 This displays your existing Variable Favorite lists, and their component features.
 These features can now be selected for a new Variable Favorite list by checking the checkbox adjacent to each feature that you are interested in.
 They will display in the **Selected Variables** panel.

-  - *User Data Filter Search*- Click on **USER DATA** tab.
-This option allows you to select by filters that you have uploaded using the upload data functionality.
+  - *User Data Filter Search*- From the Data Set drop down list, select **User Data-User**.
+This option allows you to select from filters that you have uploaded using the upload data functionality.
 It's separated by projects within your program; a drop down list will display the associated features.

 - Verify that all your selected filters are displayed in the **Selected Variables** panel on the right-hand side.
 Clicking **Clear All** will remove all selected filters.